tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

     1. Click the **Add New Memo** button at the top of the frame number column in the Xsheet (or at the top of the layers headers, in the Timeline).

-    2. Type the memo text in the window that opens, format it and choose the memo color (see below) then click the **Post** button: the memo is posted at the current frame in the current column.
+    2. Type the memo text in the panel that opens, format it and choose the memo color (see below) then click the **Post** button: the memo is posted at the current frame in the current column.

     3. Click and drag the posted memo to change its position.